Skip to main content

 Maximalism,: Maximalism—as a rebellion to minimalism, but with joy at its core—is all about “go big or go home.”
 Think crazily intricate wallpaper patterns with large-scale botanicals, neon hues, playfulness with size and scale, and contrasting patterns and colors.
 Imagine a wallpaper featuring palm trees with colorful fruit and toucans perched atop the branches, paired with a bright pink couch and black and white geometric floor tiles.

 All styles are subject to individual preference.
-Like the flower needs the rain, we all need natural beauty in our custom interior design project to color our days on this wild and wonderful planet.
+Like the flower needs the rain, we all need natural beauty to color our days on this wild and wonderful planet.

 Leave a Reply